-The Management Company or the Fund, as well as their agents, may pay trailer fees to compensate the distribution of fund units in Switzerland.
-This compensation may in particular include the following services
+The Management Company or the Fund and its representatives may pay trailer fees to compensate for the distribution of Fund units in Switzerland.
+This compensation may in particular include the following services:

 - transfer of Fund units; - service by the relevant order agent (bank, platform or equivalent).